MicroEJ/Example-IOT/README.rst

 This project gathers simple applications using IoT libraries.

+By default, the samples are using either the
+`NXP i.MX RT1170 VEE Port <https://github.com/MicroEJ/nxp-vee-imxrt1170-evk>`_ or
-By default, the samples will use the `STM32F7508-DK VEE Port <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK>`_.
+the `STM32F7508-DK VEE Port <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK>`_.
+Those VEE Ports are retrieved as modules.

 See https://github.com/search?q=org%3AMicroEJ+VEEPort&type=repositories for the list of supported boards using MICROEJ SDK.